Data Browser

 Troubleshooting

-Why are some fields missing in the Data Browser?
+Why are some columns missing in the Data Browser?

-The Data Browser shows only fields that are in the current scope.
-For example, if you have selected a table in the Project explorer tree then only those those table fields listed in the Project explorer tree shall be shown.
-Please check under the DBMS tab's explorer tree to see if the missing fields appear there.
+The Data Browser shows only columns that are in the current scope.
+For example, if you have selected a table in the Project explorer tree then only those those table columns listed in the Project explorer tree shall be shown.
+Please check under the DBMS tab's explorer tree to see if the missing columns appear there.
 If so, you can either view them there by clicking on the table under the DBMS tab's explorer tree, or right-click on the table and use 'Add to Project' to move them from the DBMS explorer tree to the Project explorer tree.

 Empty Masking View or Missing Rows

-If you are performing a Preview Run using the Quick option and are using conditional masks (i.e. masks that use the Where option) then it is possible that the Masking View shall show fewer rows than the sample size, or the Masking View display may even be empty.
+If you are performing a Preview Run using the Quick option then it is possible that the Masking View shall show fewer rows than the sample size, or the Masking View display may even be empty.

-This can happen if conditional masks in each field select different row ranges for a Quick masking preview.
-In this case, DataVeil cannot construct complete result rows and therefore those partially masked rows are not displayed.
+This can also happen if the user has specified conditional masks in each column that select different row ranges.
+Similarly in such a case, DataVeil cannot construct complete result rows and therefore those partially masked rows will not be displayed.

 Example:

-Here we are masking two fields using simple unconditional Redact masks, where all rows in field COL_A are redacted with 'X' and all rows in field COL_B are redacted with 'Y'.
+Consider two columns being masked with unconditional Redact masks, where all rows in column COL_A are redacted with 'X' and all rows in column COL_B are redacted with 'Y'.

-Now, if we apply a Where condition so that only the first 10 rows of COL_A are masked, fewer sample rows are shown in the masking preview.
+Now, consider a Where condition is applied so that only the first 10 rows of COL_A are masked, fewer sample rows are shown in the masking preview.
 This is because DataVeil was only able to construct complete result rows (across all fields) for only the first 10 rows due to the 'Where pk < 10' condition.

-Now, if we apply another Where condition so that the first 10 rows of COL_A are masked and the first 10 rows of COL_B are NOT masked then no rows shall be displayed.
-This is because DataVeil is unable to construct any complete result rows (across all fields).
-As mentioned earlier, this situation can occur for tables only when Quick Preview Run is performed and conditional masks are present in the table.
+Furthermore, if another Where condition is applied so that the first 10 rows of COL_A are masked and the first 10 rows of COL_B are NOT masked then no rows shall be displayed.
+This is because DataVeil is unable to construct any complete result rows across all columns.
+This situation would occur for tables only when Quick Preview Run is performed on the table and it only affects how preview rows are displayed in the Data Browser. i.e. If a Complete Preview or an actual Masking run is performed then all result rows would be available for display.